feihong/asyncio-tasks-talk/talk.md

             self.task.cancel()
 ```

 ^ This code not only allows you to stop the task, it also ensures that there is only one task running at a time from a single websocket connection.
-You should to use `Task.add_done_callback()` here because you don't know exactly when the task will terminate.
+You should use `Task.add_done_callback()` here because you don't know exactly when the task will terminate.
 It's possible to use `await self.task` to wait until the task completes to do the cleanup, but that can lock up the request handler function for a long amount of time, preventing it from responding to other messages during the wait.

 ---
 # Updated client code